pc-magas/docker_php_dev/README.md

 The IP where IDE listen to is automatically detected.
-In order tot est the connectivity upon php container use the following command once you got shell access into the php running container:
+In order to test the connectivity upon php container use the following command once you got shell access into the php running container:

 ```
 test_xdebug